cheery/lever/README.md

  TODO: Reconsider how condition block should work if the variable does not appear in all evaluation paths and we are at the module level.

+ TODO: If the case clause contains assignment into same local variable in a
+       group, I'd like to create an implicit check that the value extracted into that slot is the same.
+       Or alternatively would like to disallow that.

  (Now condition block may set the value into a module, whereas since assuming repeat may not occur at all, the